 Educating youth and enhanced outreach activities allow for a better understanding of what the regional economy looks like and what career opportunities are in existence post high school or following postsecondary education.
 Building the talent pipeline will increase the skilled talent pool and retain young people in our area.
-MiCareerQuest, a region wide career exploration event for youth, Jobs for Michigan Graduates (JMG), and the Summer Youth Work Experience program are all examples of current workforce development activities targeted at increasing the local labor force and addressing the education and skill gaps in our region.
+MiCareerQuest, a region-wide career exploration event for youth, Jobs for Michigan Graduates (JMG), and the Summer Youth Work Experience program are all examples of current workforce development activities targeted at increasing the local labor force and addressing the education and skill gaps in our region.

 West Michigan is also focused on identifying and advocating to provide more meaningful and efficient services to individuals with disabilities.
 These initiatives include addressing the infrastructure improvements needed to lessen the barriers brought by housing, transportation, and internet access as well as increasing the training and employment opportunities that are available to this population.
-Michigan Rehabilitation Services (MRS) is a core partner and representatives are colocated inside many of the service centers.
-In addition, West Michigan has established relationships with Michigan Bureau for Blind Services, Disabilities Advocates, Disability Network, Mid-Michigan Industries and Disability Connections.
+Michigan Rehabilitation Services (MRS) is a core partner, and representatives are co-located inside many of the service centers.
+In addition, West Michigan has established relationships with the Michigan Bureau for Blind Services, Disabilities Advocates of Kent County, Disability Network, Mid-Michigan Industries and Disability Connections.
+West Central Michigan Works now has an advocate from Disability Network co-located in their Lake County Service Center.
 These agencies are sharing resources and are at the table investigating ways to share common intakes, assessments, and making direct connects to opportunities.